gaviganet/OHC_curation/README.md

       (2A) The main M script file is curationv7.m.

-      (2B) This script calls 6 different functions that represent five arms of the curated data-set.
+      (2B) This script calls 6 different functions that represent six arms of the curated data-set.
 These files are: arm_organismv8a.m
             arm_anatomicalv6b2.m
             arm_devicev6a.m